MaterializeInc/materialize/doc/user/content/get-started.md

 ## Explore a streaming source

 Materialize allows you to work with streaming data from multiple external data sources, like [Kafka](/sql/create-source/kafka/) and [PostgreSQL](/sql/create-source/postgres/).
-You write arbitrarily complex queries; Materialize takes care of keeping the results up to date as new data arrives.
+You write arbitrarily complex **SQL queries**; Materialize takes care of keeping the results up to date as new data arrives.

 [//]: # "TODO(morsapaes) Add a diagram + description of the data to the
 Quickstarts landing page, then link below"